Locally sourced from just west of Peterborough. Limited Quantity Available!

 Established: Approximately 1875, a few years after the Jamieson homestead was built just west of Peterborough.

 The Jamieson ancestors tapped the trees using a few pails; collecting the sap by hand.
 They evaporated the sap over open fires in cast iron cauldrons.

-Today, Paul Jamieson along with his brother David tap approximately 600 trees.
+Today, Paul Jamieson, along with his brother, David, tap approximately 600 trees.
 The sap is collected by lines of tubing that runs into collection bins.
-It takes 40 litres maple sap to produce 1 litre of maple syrup; which can fluctuate by season due to changes in sugar concentration produced by the trees.
+It takes approximately 40 litres maple sap to produce 1 litre of maple syrup; which can fluctuate by season due to changes in sugar concentration produced by the trees.
 Last season Paul produced 227 litres or 60 gallons of maple syrup.